 Get behind the wheel and the i30 driving experience is both impressive and frustrating.
 On the motorway it’s very refined and similarly quiet to a Golf or Astra, but the steering feels twitchy, so the i30 needs regular inputs to keep it in the middle of the lane.

 Inside, the i30 is comfortable, aesthetically pleasing and feels well built: the dashboard design is conservative, sure, but it’s pleasant enough and overall material quality is good, save for one rather prominent piece of scratchy plastic.
-The rear seats are adequately spacious rather than impressively roomy (six-footers will find them tight) but the 395-litre boot means the i30 has more luggage space than the Astra, Focus, Golf and A3 – although not the Skoda Octavia.
+The rear seats are adequately spacious rather than impressively roomy (six-footers will find them tight) but the 395-litre boot means the i30 has a little more luggage space than the Astra, Focus, Golf and A3 – although not the Skoda Octavia.

 Pre-facelift i30s came in a choice of seven trim levels but thankfully Hyundai slimmed the confusing range down to just three models.
 That meant that the cheapest S spec was withdrawn but it was sparsely equipped anyway, and the new SE Connect entry-level model offers a far more generous equipment list.
 It has a digital radio, alloy wheels, rear parking sensors and a reversing camera, plus an eight-inch touchscreen with Apple CarPlay and Android Auto to mirror your phone’s apps on the car’s screen.